CHENGY12/PLOT/README.md

 ## Updates

-We release a brief script for the [visulization](visualization.py).
+- **May 2023**:We release a brief script for the [visulization](visualization.py).

+- **April 2023**: PLOT can further benifit from the initilization of ChatGPT and obtain the average 1 shot performance on 11 datasets as 71.7!
+Code will come soon!

-PLOT can support the VIT-B/16 backbone and obtain the average 1 shot performance on 11 datasets as 70.6!
+- **March 2023**: PLOT can support the VIT-B/16 backbone now and obtain the average 1 shot performance on 11 datasets as 70.6!
 Please refer to [PLOT++](plot-pp/) for details.

 ## PLOT for Prompt Learning